-Robert Kraft, owner of NFL champion Patriots, charged in prostitution sting
+Robert Kraft, owner of NFL's Patriots, charged with soliciting prostitution

 Kraft’s influence in the football world has grown steadily since he purchased the Patriots, to the point that he is widely considered one of the NFL’s most powerful and influential owners.

-Kraft, a Democrat, is nevertheless a close friend and supporter of U.S. President Donald Trump, a Republican.
+He is a close friend and supporter of U.S. President Donald Trump, a Republican.
 Before this month’s Super Bowl, Trump said on “Face the Nation” that he would be backing his longtime friend Kraft to win.

 In 1994, Kraft, a Boston native, bought the Patriots for $172 million, considered a lofty sum for a team that had been mired in mediocrity for years.